-As the current pool is at the end of its useful life, SECA is announcing its “Jump Into Local Recreation” Fundraising Campaign to renovate and expand the pool.
-When successful, this $650,000 campaign will add a 25 s.f. toddler area, new interactive water features, a second diving board and significant improvements to the surface area and mechanical systems all resulting in a safe, efficient and easier to maintain pool.
-In addition, the campaign will provide funds to modernize and improve the two bathhouses, add a new toddler play area inside the pool fence, add additional paved parking and upgrade the sand volleyball courts.
+As the current pool is at the end of its useful life, SECA is announcing its “Jump Into Local Recreation” Fundraising Campaign to renovate the pool.
+This will include significant improvements to the surface area and mechanical systems all resulting in a safe, efficient and easier to maintain pool.
+In addition, the campaign provided funds for improvements done prior to the summer 19 season to the two bathhouses.
 The new Youth Scholarship Fund will allow more families to participate in SECA programs and events when financial hardships would otherwise prevent participation.
 Rick Rankin, Chairman, President & CEO of Murray Securus and Capital Campaign Co-Chair, was part of the original SECA Board of Directors and has remained involved over the years.
 Rankin shared, “We tend to do things a little differently in the Solanco area.
 We have great community pride and believe that the SECA pool is an important asset.
 I am thrilled so many have already stepped up to make leadership gifts to ensure the next generation of kids and families have the opportunity to learn to swim, build confidence in the water, enjoy health benefits of swimming and spend time with friends and neighbors.”
-Construction is expected to begin shortly after the pool closes for the 2018 season.

 Ways to give